 The DMS program at Clark State College is a competitive, space limited program.
-If there are more applicants than available spots, students will be offered a seat based on the qualifying criteria (aggregate of calculated GPA in the required curriculum, the number of general education courses completed at Clark State College, and points for successfully submitting the Certification of Ability to meet technical standards form found below).
+If there are more applicants than available spots, students will be offered a seat based on the qualifying criteria (aggregate of calculated GPA in the required curriculum, the number of general education courses completed at Clark State College, and points for successfully submitting the required documents found below).
 If the qualifying criteria aggregate score of two applicants is equal, the calculated GPA in the required courses will be used to rank those applicants.

 The application deadline for any given year is February 4th.
 All application materials must be received on or before February 4th of each year.
 If February 4th falls on a weekend, the packet must be received by the next business day.
 Any application materials received after this date will not be considered.
 In addition, the Admissions Committee must be able to verify that the applicant has made application to Clark State and that official transcripts from other institutions have been received by February 4th.
 Transfer students should submit their Clark State applications and official transcripts early enough to avoid this problem.
 Notification of acceptance into the program will not occur before the end of February.
 Once accepted, the student must maintain the required GPA.

-In accordance with the mission of Clark State College, the mission of the Diagnostic Medical Sonography program is to educate students in the technical and procedural abilities in diagnostic medical sonography in order to serve a diverse patient population as competent, safe and professional entry-level general sonographers.
+In accordance with the mission of Clark State College, the mission of the Diagnostic Medical Sonography program is to educate students in the technical and procedural abilities in diagnostic medical sonography in order to serve a diverse patient population as competent, safe and professional entry-level general and vascular sonographers.

 The primary goal of the Diagnostic Medical Sonography (DMS) Program is to prepare competent entry-level general and vascular sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.